NFDI-Jupyter/services/docs/users/misc.md

 1. Follow the link.
 > If you're not already authenticated, you have to log in first.
 For more information check [this section](../authentication.md).
 Afterwards you'll be forwarded to the desired destination.

 2. You will see the shared configuration.
-If necessary, you can edit before starting it.
 Click on Start to start the service.

 <div style="text-align: center;">
   <img src="../../images/sharebutton_3.png" alt="Use Share Link" style="width: 90%;">